skyword/openross/README.md

 Width/height pairs can be white listed in the settings file, or the white list can be turned off for internal development use.

 OpenRoss comes bundled with 3 modes: crop, resize, and resizecomp.
+Now there's 4!
-Crop does what you think it does, and crops an image into a given size.
+* Crop does what you think it does, and crops an image into a given size.
 (No, actually it really doesn't.
 It crops it based on the center of the image.
-You do not get to pick x1, x2, y1, y2, etc.
+You do not get to pick x1, x2, y1, y2, etc. See Fullcrop below).
-Resize does a simple box resize.
+* Resize does a simple box resize.
-ResizeComp does a resize, followed by compostiting the image onto a white background---which ensures the image is always an expected size.
+* ResizeComp does a resize, followed by compostiting the image onto a white background---which ensures the image is always an expected size.
-Fullcrop does an actual crop based on user selected values.
+* Fullcrop does an actual crop based on user selected values.
 Full crop uses http://host/X1/Y1/WIDTH/HEIGHT/fullcrop/path/to/image

 New modes can be added easily in `image_modes.py` and blurring, colourising, desaturation are good starting points if you require them.